How to Optimize Your Website for SEO Purposes

 how to optimize your website for seo

-Just by changing the title, my rankings moved from #5 to #14.
+Just by changing the title, my rankings dropped from #5 to #14.
 Google thought that my page wasn’t relevant for that keyword anymore, even though the actual page content did not change at all.

 Therefore, it is critical to optimize your website for SEO purposes.
 Let’s go through the entire process, step by step.